NEW JERSEY STATE SOCIETY DAUGHTERS OF THE AMERICAN REVOLUTION

 Daniel Briggs, Sargeant, Patriotic Service

-Joseph Fairbanks, Sargeant
+Joseph Fairbanks, Sergeant

 Bartholomew Hutchinson, 1st Lieutenant